fabiosimeoni/sws-lively/README.md

 #Howto

-- make sure you have a local PG installation with `sws_data` db accessible to `sws` user with `sws` pwd.
+- match LocalSource#source() to match your local PG installation, user must be full admin.
-- place your "domain1" config under `src/main/resource/config` and tests will hook to it. it's git-ignored.
+- link your "domain1"'s `config` to `src/main/resource/config` and tests will hook to it. it's git-ignored.
-- `config` can be a symbolic link to local GF's installation.
+- you need `sws-domain`, `sws-model`, and [`sws-plaground`](https://github.com/fabiosimeoni/sws-playground) in the workspace (we have no mvn repo to host them).